monash-human-power/dashboard/README.md

 ## Getting Started
 1. `npm install` to install all dependencies and libraries
 2. `npm run build` when it's your first time running the application
-3. `npm start` to start the server
+3. `npm run start` to start the server